-create-view name &key as column-list with-check-option database =>

-name The name of the view as a string, symbol or SQL expression.

-database A database object which defaults to default-database.

-as A symbolic SQL query expression.
+create-view name &key as column-list with-check-option database => nameThe name of the view as a string, symbol or SQL expression.databaseA database object which defaults to \default-database\.asA symbolic SQL query expression.column-listA list.

-column-list A list.

 with-check-option A Boolean.

-Creates a view called name in database which defaults to default-database.
+Creates a view called name in database which defaults to \default-database\.
 The view is created using the query as and the columns of the view may be specified using the column-list parameter.
 The with-check-option is NIL by default but if it has a non-NIL value, then all insert/update commands on the view are checked to ensure that the new data satisfy the query as.